Phiyan18/DataPower-BI/README.md

 # DataPower-BI
- This the Power-BI project that's visualizes the Google pay business
+ This the Power-BI project that's visualizes the Google pay business transaction.